loomis/connected-edge/docs/docs/edge-computing/prerequisites.md

 ---
 layout: default-edit
-title: Introduction
+title: Prerequisites
 nav_order: 1
 parent: Edge Computing (11/2019)
-description: Introduction
+description: Prerequisites
-permalink: /docs/edge-computing/introduction
+permalink: /docs/edge-computing/prerequisites
 ---

-# Introduction

-This course provides an overview of edge computing platforms and the use cases that motivate these platforms.
-The goal of the course is that you understand the edge computing architecture and key technologies that facilitate the use of these platforms.

-## Prerequisites
+# Prerequisites

 The technical exercises rely heavily on the use of standard software development and testing tools.
 These often require interaction with